 The Ōita gōdō shinbun reports on the Korean War in 1950.

 I completed my PhD in June 2020 under the direction of Sheldon Garon at Princeton University.
-I was appointed Visiting Assistant Professor of Modern Asian History at the University of Oregon in 2023, and I am currently executing a year-long research grant from the National Endowment for the Humanities and Japan–United States Friendship Commission.
+I am an Assistant Professor of History at the University of St. Thomas.